VizardeX/E-Learning-Website/README.md

 ### Performance Analytics
 - Student dashboards with progress, scores, and performance trends
 - Instructor dashboards with engagement reports and analytics
-- Data visualization tools for insights into learning behavior

 ### Communication Tools
 - Real-time chat between students and instructors
 - Threaded discussion forums per course/module
 - Message history and notifications for replies and updates

-### Notes and Personal Tools
-- Quick Notes: personal note-taking area for students
 - Notifications for announcements, new content, and activity

 ## Technologies Used